cubeapm/docs/docs/http-apis/logs.md

 - Use the `active_tasks` endpoint to monitor the progress of delete operations.
 - You can stop a running delete task at any time using the `stop_task` endpoint.
 - Deleted logs cannot be recovered.
 Use caution when specifying filters for deletion.
-- The delete API requires admin privileges and may need to be enabled via the `-delete.enable` command-line flag.